 One person killed in wildfire near Saint-Tropez

-Thousands of have been forced to evacuate after a blaze tore through the Plaine des Maures nature reserve
+Thousands have been forced to evacuate after a blaze tore through the Plaine des Maures nature reserve

-Hundreds of French firefighters battled for a third day on Wednesday to contain a raging wildfire near the Mediterranean resort of Saint-Tropez which has killed one person and forced thousands to flee.
+Hundreds of French firefighters battled for a third day on Wednesday to contain a raging wildfire near the Mediterranean resort of Saint-Tropez that has killed one person and forced thousands to flee.

-More than 20 people were also left suffering from smoke inhalation or minor fire-related injuries from the fire, which first broke out on Monday and tore through the Plaine des Maures nature reserve in the south of France.
+More than 20 people were also left suffering from smoke inhalation or minor injuries by the fire, which first broke out on Monday and tore through the Plaine des Maures nature reserve in the south of France.

 The blaze is believed to have started near a motorway that runs through the reserve, northwest of Saint-Tropez.
 By Tuesday morning it had consumed 5,000 hectares (12,000 acres) of forest.